Statement of Investment Policy and Guidelines

 - Tax anticipation warrants, municipal bonds, notes, commercial paper or other instruments representing a debt obligation issued by the City of Chicago;

-- Commercial paper which: (1) at the time of purchase, is rated in the highest classification by at least two accredited ratings agencies; and (2) matures not more than 270 days after the date of purchase;
+- Commercial paper which: (1) at the time of purchase, is rated in the two highest classifications by at least two accredited ratings agencies; (2) matures not more than 270 days after the date of purchase;

-- Reverse repurchase agreements if the term does not exceed 90 days and the maturity of the investment acquired with the proceeds of the reverse repurchase agreement does not exceed the expiration date of the reverse repurchase agreement.
+- Reverse repurchase agreement (1) if the term does not exceed 90 days (2) and the maturity of the investment acquired with the proceeds of the reverse repurchase agreement does not exceed the expiration date of the reverse repurchase agreement: and (3) at the time of purchase, the total amount of the reverse repurchase agreement held in all funds does not exceed 5 percent of the total holdings across all funds..
 Reverse repurchase agreements may be transacted with primary dealers and financial institutions, provided the city has on file a master repurchase agreement;

 - Certificates of deposit of banks or savings and loan associations designated as municipal depositories which are insured by federal deposit insurance; provided that any amount of the deposit in excess of the federal deposit insurance shall be either: (1) fully collateralized at least 102 percent by: (i) marketable U.S. government securities marked to market at least monthly; (ii) bonds, notes, or other securities constituting the direct and general obligation of any agency or instrumentality of the United States; or (iii) bonds, notes or other securities constituting a direct and general obligation of any county, township, city, village, incorporated town, municipal corporation, or school district, of the State of Illinois or of any other state, or of any political subdivision or agency of the State of Illinois or any other state which are rated in either the AAA or AA rating categories by at least two accredited ratings agencies and maintaining such rating during the term of such investments; (2) secured by a corporate surety bond issued by an insurance company licensed to do business in Illinois and having a claims-paying rating in the top rating category as rated by a nationally recognized statistical rating organization and maintaining such rating during the term of such investment; or (3) fully collateralized at least 102 percent by an irrevocable letter of credit issued in favor of the City of Chicago by the Federal Home Loan Bank, provided that the Federal Home Loan Bank’s short-term debt obligations are rated in the highest rating category by at least one accredited ratings agency throughout the term of the certificate of deposit;